Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: GA-based CSP method

 The random atom deletion mutation is a method to generate a child structure by randomly removing one atom from the parent structure.
 This mutation is effective to change the composition of the structure and explore the composition space.

-The random structure generation mutation is a method to generate a child structure by the random structure generation in Section~\ref{sec:method-ga-random-generation}.
+USPEX and CHGA uses random structure generation in half of the trials to maintain the diversity of the composition in the population~\cite{oganov2011modern,Donaldson2024AGA}, but our proposed method incorporates it as a standard mutation operation.
+The random structure generation mutation is a method to generate a child structure by the random structure generation by \code{PyXtal}.
 This mutation can effectively maintain the diversity of the composition in the population.